CoderPants/Practice/README.md

 # Practice
-App for oscilogramm, spectrum and waterfall
+App for oscillogram, spectrum and waterfall